Investigator Guidance & Tools

 1. Protocol Development

-The following guidance documents contain tips and example language that can be applied when developing or updating a protocol.
+The following guidance documents include tips and example language for developing or updating a protocol.

-- Retrospective studies are observational in nature and analyze existing health information, typically sourced from medical records or departmental databases, to determine correlations or outcomes with a certain disease or condition.
+- Retrospective studies are observational and analyze existing health data, typically from medical records or departmental databases, to identify correlations or outcomes associated with a specific disease or condition.
 See the Retrospective Protocol Tip Sheet.

-- Prospective studies can be observational or interventional and are used to analyze the collection of future health information from participants.
-Information is available from the time of enrollment until study closure.
+- Prospective studies can be observational or interventional and are used to collect future health information from participants for analysis.
+Information is available from enrollment through study closure.
 See the Prospective Protocol Tip Sheet.

 - The Research Recruitment Tip Sheet for Investigators outlines the recruitment process and best practices for contacting potential research subjects, ensuring compliance with relevant university and medical center policies.